greenbagels/LayoutSaver/README.md

 # Copyright

 Unless noted elsewhere, the project's files are licensed under the GNU GPLv3.
-The easiest way to share with friends is just to link them to this repository.
+The easiest way to share with friends is just to link them to this repository, where they can find download links for the latest releases.